Resume Examples by Professional Writers

 - list your education, college, honors, GPA, certifications

-- create a core competencies section
+- display your core competencies

 - emphasize affiliations, community work, volunteering

 - format a functional or hybrid functional resume